i-love-flamingo/example-helloworld/Readme.md

 > **_Additional infos:_**  Flamingo has a very flexible and powerful configuration concept.
-> In addition to the configuration contexts it supports multiple configuration areas (which is useful for localization) and validation of configurations options based on [cue](https://cuelang.org/docs/integrations/go/).
+> In addition to the configuration contexts it supports multiple configuration areas (which is useful for localization) and validation of configurations based on [cue](https://cuelang.org/docs/integrations/go/).
 > Read more about the [configuration features](https://docs.flamingo.me/2.%20Flamingo%20Core/2.%20Framework%20Modules/Configuration.html) in flamingo.